scnr/book/src/interfaces/rest-api/index.md

 while sleep( 1 )
   request :get, "instances/#{instance_id}/scan/progress", {
-    # Get the hash-map representation of native objects, like issues.
-    as_hash: true,
     # Include these types of objects only.
     with: [:issues, :sitemap, :errors]
   }